-The area under the control buttons shows both configuration and network status information.
-The left column contains the IP address and gateway details for the network interfaces on this node, as well as the SSID, channel, and channel width settings if Mesh RF is enabled.
-If WAN Wifi Client is enabled it will also show the SSID and signal strength to the connected Access Point.
-If LAN AP is enabled then the LAN AP SSID will also be displayed.
+The area under the display controls shows both configuration and network status information.
+The left column contains the IP address details for the network interfaces on this node, as well as the SSID, channel, and bandwidth settings.

 The right column contains the Signal Strength readings and other attributes of your node.
-The signal / noise / ratio shows the strongest neighbor signal strength in DBM (decibels relative to one milliwatt) from all connected stations, and it is available only when the node is connected to a neighbor node via RF (Radio Frequency).
+The Signal/Noise/Ratio shows the strongest neighbor radio signal strength in DBM (decibels relative to one milliwatt) from all connected stations, and it is available only when the node is connected by RF (Radio Frequency) to a mesh network.
 Click these links for further information about Signal to Noise Ratio and values measured in decibels.
 There are many factors that impact the network throughput you can expect to achieve, but as a general rule the higher the Signal-to-Noise ratio the better the throughput for your RF links.